Frequently Asked Questions

 - Exposure to ministry on six different church campus settings in Middle Tennessee

-- Ministry specific learning in six ministry tracks
+- Ministry specific learning in five ministry tracks

 - Intentional development in a weekly structured cohort learning environment focusing on a curriculum of ministry competencies

-- The remainder of the week spent in full-time ministry under the mentorship and supervision of a seasoned Brentwood Baptist ministerial staff member
+- Ministry under the mentorship and supervision of a seasoned Brentwood Baptist ministerial staff member

 - Expert training in raising ministry support